 Hon.
 John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) Welcome to all the visitors who have already been recognized today.

 I would like to recognize Jack Hicks, who has done some incredible work on issues of importance to Nunavut, including suicide prevention, very important work, as well as more recently, the topic of decentralization.
-Thank you for all you work.
-It is much appreciated. (interpretation) Welcome to the Legislative Assembly.
+Thank you for all your work and it is much appreciated. (interpretation) Welcome to the Legislative Assembly.
 Thank you, Mr. Speaker.